 When the Sprint is shorter, the event also tends to be shorter.
 It is up to the ScrumMaster to make sure that the event takes place and the attendants understand the reason for the event.
 The ScrumMaster will then teach the team to stay within the time box.

 Planning, answers the question of what can be delivered in the Increment from the upcoming Sprint, and how the work needed to deliver the Increment will be achieved.

 What can be delivered from the upcoming Sprint?

 During the Sprint Planning period, the Development Team will work to forecast the functionality that is to be developed during the Sprint.

-The Product Owner will discuss the objective the Sprint is looking to achieve.
-Furthermore, the Product backlog items that will help achieve the Sprint Goal.
+The Agile Product Owner will discuss the objective the Sprint is looking to achieve.
+Furthermore, the Product Backlog items that will help achieve the Sprint Goal.
 The whole team Scrum Team will work together on understanding the work of the Sprint.

 This meeting has a primary input, and that is the Product Backlog, the latest product Increment, projected capacity of the Development Team during the Sprint and the previous performance of the Development Team.

 The Development Team will select how many items for the Sprint will come from the Product Backlog.
 It is the Development Team that will provide information on what they can accomplish over the Sprint expectations.